browserstack/browserstack-bitrise-espresso-step/README.md

 ## Troubleshooting

-For internall troubleshooting, we would recommend that you start from [here](https://devcenter.bitrise.io/en/builds/build-data-and-troubleshooting.html).
+For internal troubleshooting, we would recommend that you start from [here](https://devcenter.bitrise.io/en/builds/build-data-and-troubleshooting.html).

 If you are still unable to figure out the problem, please feel free to create an [issue](https://github.com/browserstack/browserstack-bitrise-espresso-step/issues), we will look into it ASAP.